Dear Friends and Supporters - Welcome to our charity’s national website.

 Belarus, where most of our work is focused, received over 70% of the radioactive fallout from the Chernobyl nuclear explosion in April 1986 and as a result, thousands are born every year or go on to develop thyroid cancer, bone cancer and leukaemia.

-To find, and contact, the CCLL link (branch) nearest you can use the search facilities on the right.
+To find, and contact, the CCLL link (branch) nearest you can use the Locations menu button.
 They will be pleased to hear from you, and happy to help.

 Our main aims are:

-- To help children too sick to travel by providing chemotherapy medicines to Children’s Cancer Hospitals in Minsk, Gomel and other regions.
+To help children to sick to travel by providing chemotherapy medicines to Children’s Cancer Hospitals in Minsk, Gomel and other regions.

 The hospitals we support are overflowing with newly reported cases of thyroid cancer and our help is needed more now than ever before.
 The parents of the Belarusian children, who most of the time live in despair, thank you and embrace you all for your kindness and generosity.